Read, Rehome, Recycle: sell old books online for easy money

 At its core, passing on a book to someone else will help spread the word about that particular author and book, so there’s always value in sharing.
 But when we sell second-hand books to someone else, this can be damaging for authors.
 This is because authors generally don’t make any profit from secondary sales.

-If you’re selling via a book-buying app, Ziffit is your best bet because some of their books get resold through Wob, who give authors royalty fees for second-hand sales via the Author’s Licensing and Collecting Society.
+If you’re selling via a book-buying app, World of Books is your best bet because they give authors royalty fees for second-hand sales via the Author’s Licensing and Collecting Society.

 If you want to give direct support to authors, you should buy their books firsthand from a bookstore or from the author’s own website.
 Borrowing books from your local library can also benefit the author as they tend to get a small fee each time one of their books is taken out.